ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/courses/beginner-course/thinking-in-components.md

 {{ image('/static/img/courses/beginner/image26.png', 311, 550, caption='Image of bicycle with correct aspect ratio') }}

 There are other layout types beyond responsive (at least 8 in total, in fact).
 For example, the `“fixed”` layout indicates that the component should never be resized from the height and width that are assigned to it.
 The `“intrinsic”` layout is similar to the responsive layout, except that it has the concept of an intrinsic height and width that cannot be exceeded by the component.
 Some layouts can only be applied to certain components.
 The documentation for each component will specify which layouts are valid for that component.
-You can read about the rest of the layout types [here](https://www.ampproject.org/docs/design/responsive/control_layout#supported-values-for-the-layout-attribute).
+You can read about the rest of the layout types [here]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/learn/amp-html-layout/layouts_demonstrated.md', locale=doc.locale).url.path}}).

 If you want to become a successful AMP developer, learning how to use the layout system is critical.
 All of the layouts that AMP provides can be implemented using plain CSS, but often they can be complicated or have tricky edge cases that require deep knowledge to work around.
 AMP simplifies the process and exposes many of these layout options to be used on any element in your AMP page.
-Check out the [official documentation](https://www.ampproject.org/docs/design/responsive_amp) for more information about the layout system.
+Check out the
+[official documentation]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/learn/amp-html-layout/index.md', locale=doc.locale).url.path}}) for more information about the layout system.

 [tip type="tip"]
 **Tip**: Try selecting different mobile devices from the dropdown menu (see screenshot below) to see how the image adapts to different screen sizes.
 It’s good practice to test your site on different screen sizes.
 Browsers on actual mobile devices may behave differently, so when possible, test your webpage on real devices too.